Score plateau: 65

 65 to 79, answered

 Because at 65 your English is already functional — the gap is not vocabulary or comprehension but specific micro-skills (oral fluency rhythm, pronunciation stress, written discourse cohesion) that the AI scorer measures precisely.
 These are harder to improve because they require muscle memory and deliberate practice, not just more study time.
+See the score chart to understand how enabling skills map to communicative scores.

 Oral fluency is the most common bottleneck for students stuck at 65.
 It is weighted approximately 40% in Speaking tasks, and the AI penalises hesitations, fillers, and burst-style speech.
 Check your score report — if Oral Fluency is below 60 while other skills are above 65, that is your answer.
+Try Speaking practice drills to build fluency.

 Yes, if you target the right enabling skill.
 Students who correctly diagnose their bottleneck and focus 70% of their study time on it can close a 10–14 point gap in 4–6 weeks at 2 hours per day.
 The mistake is spreading study time evenly across all tasks.
+Read how long to prepare for PTE for personalised timelines.

 Use frameworks, not memorised scripts.
-A consistent structure for Describe Image (intro → trend → comparison → conclusion) is smart.
+A consistent structure for Describe Image (intro, trend, comparison, conclusion) is smart.
 But Pearson's 2026 template detection penalises robotically recited scripts by up to 30%.
 Your answer should follow a structure but use your own words.

 Both are weighted approximately 40% in Speaking.
 The difference: oral fluency is about rhythm, pace, and sustained speech without pauses — it improves faster (2–3 weeks of shadowing).
 Pronunciation is about correct word stress and phoneme accuracy — it takes longer (4–6 weeks of targeted drills).
-Check which is lower on your score report.
+Check which is lower on your diagnostic report.

 Find the enabling skill blocking your 79.